LLNL/systems2atoms/systems2atoms/hyperplanetree/README.md

-# quadric-tree
+# hyperplanetree
-A python library to build Model Trees with Quadric Splits and Quadratic Models at the leaves.
+A Python library to build piecewise linear or piecewise quadratic models in multi-dimensional spaces.

-This repository is a fork of [linear-tree](https://github.com/cerlymarco/linear-tree).
+This code is a fork of [linear-tree](https://github.com/cerlymarco/linear-tree).
 Please see this repository for more information about Linear Model Decision Trees!

 ## What does this fork include?